 Get a Free Quote

 A survey by Visit Britain captured the status of the English language sector in 2018, describing a total of 614,000 visitors coming to the UK and participating in an English language course.
 Although this group only makes up 1.4 % of total visitors to the UK, they tend to stay longer than the average visitor.
 As a result, language-learners make a disproportionate contribution to the UK economy, spending on average twice as much per visit as their non-language learning counterparts.
-Almost 70 % of the language learning cohort are under the age of 35 (compared to 34 % of travellers in general), and this group is more likely to be affected by the new travel regulations as they are less likely to hold a passport in the first place and are financially less secure, so more affected by the additional costs entailed in acquiring one.
+Almost 70 % of the UK language-learning cohort are under the age of 35 (compared to 34 % of travellers in general), and this group is more likely to be affected by the new travel regulations as they are less likely to hold a passport in the first place and are financially less secure, so more affected by the additional costs entailed in acquiring one.

 BETA (the British Educational Travel Association) suggests the inbound youth, student and educational travel sector is worth £27 billion per annum to the UK economy, so a decline in this category of visitors could have major financial repercussions.
 Visit Britain also highlighted the strong loyalty to the UK among incoming language learners, with 80 % of those surveyed in 2018 planning a return trip.
 A drop in language visitors could have a long-term ripple effect if this loyalty is transferred elsewhere.